NOTACAL logo

 Selecting the Shape

 Choose from the available 3D shapes: sphere, cube, cylinder, cone, rectangular prism, ellipsoid, or capsule.
 Each shape requires different input parameters based on its geometry.
+The shape selector updates the input fields dynamically, showing only the dimensions relevant to your selection.

 Entering Dimensions

 Enter the required measurements for your chosen shape.
 For a sphere, you need only the radius.
 A cube needs only the edge length.
 A cylinder needs radius and height.
 A cone needs radius and height.
 A rectangular prism needs length, width, and height.
 An ellipsoid needs three semi-axis lengths.
 A capsule needs radius and cylindrical height.
+All dimensions accept decimal values for precise measurements.

 Viewing Results

 The calculator displays the volume immediately after you enter the dimensions.
 It also shows the formula used and provides context about the calculation.
+The result updates in real time as you adjust any input value.

 Formulas and Calculations